leinonen/go-lisp/docs/operations.md

 false                                ; Boolean false
 ```

-This reference covers all the core operations available in the Lisp interpreter.
+This reference covers all the core operations available in Go Lisp.
 For more examples and advanced usage patterns, see the [Examples Guide](examples.md), [Mathematical Functions](mathematical_functions.md), and the various library documentation files.